-As you might expect, Anthony Bourdain held nothing back while dissing Wolfgang Puck, Emeril Lagasse, Bobby Flay, John Mariani, and Alan Richman this week in a Q with Playboy.
+As you might expect, Anthony Bourdain held nothing back while dissing Wolfgang Puck, Emeril Lagasse, Bobby Flay, John Mariani, and Alan Richman this week in a Q&A; with Playboy.
 Puck's $400 million-a-year empire will probably never feel the blast, but Bourdain also had some choice words for Marcel Vigneron, the young former Top Chef contestant and star of Marcel's Quantum Kitchen.
 Asked if there are any food trends that have gone bad, Bourdain responded, "Marcel Vigneron on Top Chef is talented, but he kind of lost the plot.
 I think molecular gastronomy ... has gone over the top.
 Not all the people who admire Ferran Adrià, Grant Achatz or Wylie Dufresne ... are as talented as those guys, and they're going to make silly food."
 Since so many people find it easy to bash on Marcel these days, it feels like the perfect time to see how he feels about Bourdain's recent bludgeoning.

 Currently in Tokyo to cook at a two-day pop-up in Shibuya's Legato restaurant, Marcel offered Grub Street his reaction: